rapidcoderx/dynamic-mock-server/README.md

 - **Architecture**: RESTful API with modular route handlers
 - **UI Framework**: Custom liquid glass design system
 - **Build Tools**: Tailwind CSS CLI for optimized styling

+## 🙏 Acknowledgments

+This project was developed with the assistance of **GitHub Copilot** and **VS Code**, which provided intelligent code suggestions, helped with documentation, and accelerated the development process.
+Special thanks to the AI-powered development tools that made this weekend project both productive and enjoyable!

 ## 🤝 Contributing